24 Weeks Pregnant : What to Expect

 Baby’s Development

-Your baby is almost a foot long and is about the same size as an ear of corn at 1 ½ lbs (approximately 4 ounces more than last week).
+Your baby is almost a foot long and is about the same size as an ear of corn at 1 ½ pounds (approximately four ounces more than last week).
 The brain continues to develop, as do the taste buds and lungs.
-The lungs begin to develop branches and cells that produce surfactant (chemical agent), which is needed to inflate their little air sacs once your baby is outside of the womb.
-If a baby is born premature at this stage, or in weeks to come, the lack of surfactant produced during pregnancy is why most have trouble breathing.
-With their eyes still shut, they use their hands and feet to maneuver and increase their sense of touch.
-The hair on the scalp is still growing at an even pace, and your baby is continuing to inhale amniotic fluid into its lungs as practice for after child birth.
+The lungs begin to develop branches and cells that produce surfactant, a chemical agent that will be needed to inflate their little air sacs once your baby is outside the womb.
+If a baby is born prematurely at this stage, or in weeks to come, the lack of surfactant produced during pregnancy can cause trouble breathing.
+With their eyes still shut, they use their hands and feet to maneuver and develop their sense of touch.
+The hair on the scalp is still growing at an even pace, and your baby is continuing to inhale amniotic fluid into its lungs as practice for breathing after birth.

 Pregnancy Week 24 Tips

-If you haven’t already, it might be time to find one or two prenatal classes such as Lamaze or yoga.
-Try asking your healthcare provider or midwife about classes that are held within your hospital.
+If you haven’t already, it may be time to find a prenatal Lamaze or yoga class.
+Try asking your healthcare provider or midwife about classes that may be held in your hospital.
 Next is pregnancy at 25 weeks.